 A homelike environment is a base for the children’s experiences and we believe the Centre environment should reflect a sense of consistency between home, the wider community and the Centre.
 We believe it is important to provide a self-directed play-based curriculum, which intrinsically motivates children to explore and discover their environment.
-We strive to achieve an appropriate balance between structured and free play whilst keeping a flexible attitude to cater to children’s individual and daily needs.
+We strive to achieve an appropriate balance between children’s choice and teacher directed learning whilst keeping a flexible attitude to cater to children’s individual and daily needs.

 The child’s development and learning is investigated and observed by staff in regards to the outcomes stated in the Early Years Learning framework and also the developmental areas of: sense of self, the social child, the communicating child, the thinking, investigative, exploring, problem-solving child, the healthy, active, physical child, the feeling child, the creative child and the spiritual and moral child.
 Staff plan for each developmental area by observing children, planning experiences and setting up environments to cater for these areas of development both indoors and out.

 Community and Communication – We are committed to the provision of community and family based child care; informed by early childhood professionals to reflect a sound knowledge base.
 We encourage reciprocal communication with families and the wider community.
 Communication should reflect a right to knowledge and an understanding of the Centre and related issues.
 We also believe our relationships with families are ones of mutual respect and by sharing ideas and experiences in an open and honest manner we can further promote children’s well-being and development.